Archive for February 10, 2011

 Zach Ruebesam led the scoring with 14 points, but with the team only managing 19 percent on their 2-point shots and 24 percent outside the 3-point line it just wasn't enough.

 Courtesy of EarthSky A Clear Voice for Science Visit EarthSky at www.EarthSky.org The waxing gibbous moon shines close to the Pleiades star cluster tonight.
 This cluster is also called the Seven Sisters.
 Because of the moonlit glare, you might need binoculars to see the dipper-shaped Pleiades cluster.
 As seen from North America, the Pleiades sit to the west (right) of tonight’s moon.
-As seen from mid-northern latitudes in Europe and Asia, the Pleiades sit to the moon’s east (or ...
+As seen from mid-northern latitudes in Europe and Asia, the Pleiades sit to the moon’s east (or left). ...
 Full Story

 Larimer County Sheriff's Office patrol deputy Basil Marciniak recently initiated an effort to establish a law enforcement memorial license plate in Colorado.
 After the death of Weld County Deputy Sherriff Sam Brownlee, Deputy Marciniak was inspired to do something to honor law enforcement officers killed in the line of duty.
-He then contacted Colorado Concerns of Police Survivors, an organization dedicated to assisting families of law enforcement officers killed in the line of ...
+He then contacted Colorado Concerns of Police Survivors, an organization dedicated to assisting families of law enforcement officers killed in the line of duty, ...
 Full Story

 Courtesy of EarthSky A Clear Voice for Science Visit EarthSky at www.EarthSky.org At nightfall and early evening, people at mid-northern latitudes see the famous Belt of Orion – three stars in a short, straight row – about halfway between the southern horizon and straight overhead.
 Later at night, you will find Orion in the southwest.
 Above Orion’s Belt, you will find one of the sky’s most famous stars, ruddy-hued Betelgeuse.
-Kids especially like Betelgeuse, because its name ...
+Kids especially like Betelgeuse, because its name sounds ...
 Full Story

 Courtesy of EarthSky A Clear Voice for Science Visit EarthSky at www.EarthSky.org Look south to southwest this early evening to view the waxing crescent moon.
 The moon’s disk is nearly 40% illuminated by sunshine and 60% engulfed in its own shadow.
 Tonight, the moon shines near the three brightest stars of the constellation Aries: Hamal, Sheratan, and Mesarthim.
 Half the moon is always illuminated in space.
-In other words, the moon has a day side and a night side, just as Earth ...
+In other words, the moon has a day side and a night side, just as Earth does.
+Due ...
 Full Story